 --log-bin[=log_file_name].
-From MySQL 8.0, binary logging is enabled by default, and you do not need to specify this option unless you want to change the name of the binary log files.
 Group Replication replicates the binary log's contents, therefore the binary log needs to be on for it to operate.
 See Section 5.4.4, “The Binary Log”.

 Replica Updates Logged.
 Set

-log_slave_updates=ON(before MySQL 8.0.26).
-From MySQL 8.0, this setting is the default, so you do not need to specify it.
+log_replica_updates=ONif it is not already enabled.
+(In MySQL 8.2, this is the default.)
 Group members need to log transactions that are received from their donors at joining time and applied through the replication applier, and to log all transactions that they receive and apply from the group.
 This enables Group Replication to carry out distributed recovery by state transfer from an existing group member's binary log.

 Binary Log Row Format.
 Set

-binlog_format=row.
-This setting is the default, so you do not need to specify it.
+binlog_format=ROWif necessary; in MySQL 8.2, this is the default.
 Group Replication relies on the row-based replication format to propagate changes consistently among the servers in the group, and extract the necessary information to detect conflicts among transactions that execute concurrently in different servers in the group.
-From MySQL 8.0.19, the
+The setting for

 Global Transaction Identifiers On.
 Set